A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Acknowledgments

 \section{Acknowledgments}

 R.M. is supported by \#NEXTGENERATIONEU (NGEU) and funded by the Ministry of University and Research (MUR), National Recovery and Resilience Plan (NRRP), project MNESYS (PE0000006) "A Multiscale integrated approach to the study of the nervous system in health and disease" (DR. 1553 11.10.2022).
 L.B. was funded by PNRR MUR Project No. SOE0000098-ThermoQT financed by the European Union--Next Generation EU.
-B.Z. was funded by National Research, Development and Innovation Office -- NKFIH Fund No. SNN-135643.